A Bronx Tale: Plot

-After the car comes to a stop at a traffic signal, Sonny appears at the passenger side window and orders Calogero to get out.
-Calogero complies, and Sonny drives him back to the social club.
-Calogero catches up with Jane, who tells him that her brother admitted he wasn't the one who attacked him.
-As Jane and Calogero make amends, he suddenly remembers his friends' plans and the two rush to stop them.
-His friends target a record shop, and after performing a drive-by shooting, they begin to throw Molotov cocktails into the store.
-As they begin driving away, an African-American shopkeeper throws an unbroken Molotov cocktail back at them.
-Entering through an open window, it ignites a box of unused Molotov cocktails, causing an explosion.
-When Calogero and Jane arrive, the car is engulfed in flames and his friends lie dead on the ground.
+After their car stops at a traffic signal, Sonny appears and orders Calogero to get out.
+Calogero complies.
+Calogero catches up with Jane, who tells him that her brother admitted he was not the one who attacked him.
+As Jane and Calogero reconcile, he suddenly remembers his friends' plan, and the two rush to stop them.
+His friends target a record shop.
+After performing a drive-by shooting, they begin to throw Molotov cocktails into the store.
+As they drive away, the African-American shopkeeper throws an unbroken Molotov cocktail through an open window, which ignites a box of unused cocktails, and blows up the car.
+When Calogero and Jane arrive, they find his friends dead.

-Calogero, afraid for his safety in Jane's neighborhood, rushes to Sonny's bar to thank him for saving his life, but a young man (who had planted the bomb) shoots Sonny in the head moments before Calogero can warn him.
-Calogero soon learns that the killer was the son of the man whom Sonny killed eight years earlier in front of Calogero's house.
-At Sonny's funeral, countless people pay their respects, but, as Sonny had once stated, none seem to really care about his death.
-When everyone but Calogero has left, a lone man, Carmine, visits the funeral and tells Calogero that Sonny once saved his life.
-Calogero does not recognize Carmine until he sees a scar on his forehead and realizes that he was the man whom Sonny defended.
+Calogero, afraid for his safety in Jane's neighborhood, rushes to Sonny's bar to thank him for saving his life, but the young man who had planted the car bomb shoots Sonny in the head moments before Calogero can warn him.
+Calogero learns that the killer is the son of the man whom Sonny killed eight years earlier.

-Carmine tells Calogero that he is filling in for Sonny in the neighborhood, and promises to help Calogero if he ever needs it.
-Carmine leaves as Lorenzo unexpectedly arrives to pay his respects to Sonny.
-Lorenzo thanks him for saving his son's life, and admits that he never hated him, but that he resented him for making Calogero grow up so quickly.
-Calogero bids goodbye to Sonny and walks home with Lorenzo while thinking about the lessons that he learned from his two mentors.
+At Sonny's funeral, countless people pay their respects, but as Sonny had once stated, none of them seems to really care about his death.
+When everyone but Calogero have gone, a man named Carmine arrives.
+Calogero tells him that Sonny once saved his life; Carmine says Sonny saved him too.
+Calogero does not recognize Carmine until he sees a scar on his forehead and realizes that he was the man Sonny protected eight years ago.
+Carmine tells Calogero that he is filling in for Sonny and promises to help Calogero if he ever needs it.
+Carmine leaves as Lorenzo unexpectedly arrives to pay his respects.
+Lorenzo thanks Sonny for saving his son's life and admits that he never hated him, but resented him for making Calogero grow up so quickly.
+Calogero bids goodbye to Sonny and walks home with Lorenzo.